Pesabooks/pesabooks-docs/docs/2-getting-started/create-group.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-description: Create a group.
+description: Create a new group and invite members.
 ---

 # Create a group

-After logging in with your email, you can now create a new group and invite your friends
+After logging in with your email, you can now create a new group and invite the members

 ### Step 1: Open the Pesabooks app